Photo of Audie Murphy as Tom Smith from the television program Whispering Smith, 1961

 by Rena Winters

 He was born to a poverty-stricken family of cotton sharecroppers on June 20, 1924.
 He rose to fame in World War II as America’s most decorated hero.
 He received 24 decorations, including the Congressional Medal of Honor, before his 21st birthday.
 All of America knew who he was when his photo appeared on the cover of Life Magazine on June 10, 1945.
-Soon the entire world was aware of Audie Murphy.
+Soon, the entire world was aware of Audie Murphy.
 Then, he planned to become a career Army man, but destiny had other ideas.

 Audie’s acting in the classic The Red Badge of Courage should have earned him an Academy Award for his portrayal of a coward who ran in the face of battle.
 The MGM release fell short because the director, John Huston, did not edit the film but left it in the studio’s hands, which is always a tragic mistake.
 Huston rushed off to Africa to direct Bogart and Hepburn in The African Queen, robbing Audie of the award critics felt he deserved.

 Like millions of others, I followed Murphy’s military and cinema careers with great interest and always wondered what the man behind the legend was like.
-I got my answer in 1952 when a publicity person from Universal-International called me and asked if I would be interested in having Audie as a guest on my television show at KPHO, Phoenix, Arizona.
+I received my answer in 1952 when a publicity person from Universal-International called me and asked if I would be interested in having Audie as a guest on my television show at KPHO in Phoenix, Arizona.
 He would be in town for three days with beautiful Susan Cabot to promote his new film, The Duel at Silver Creek, which included a bit player named Lee Marvin, who was not a part of the tour.

 This was an offer I couldn’t refuse.
 I told the Universal people that I would give Audie and Susan a spot on my show, and if it fits into their schedule, I would have them back on the third day for a review after the film opening.

-Audie had married Pamela Archer in April 1951 following his divorce from actress Wanda Hendrix.
+Audie had married Pamela Archer in April 1951, following his divorce from actress Wanda Hendrix.
 Pamela and Audie were expecting their first child in March.
-At the same time, Audie was soon to arrive in Phoenix; soldier, actor, expectant father, and citizen.
+At the same time, Audie was soon to arrive in Phoenix: soldier, actor, expectant father, and citizen.

 I was surprised to find that Audie was also a poet and should have been published.
 He started writing during the war, and his work was the equal of any first-class writer.
 You have to remember he was forced to quit school after the fifth grade to go to work as a farmhand.
 This makes his many achievements all the more remarkable.